OutSystems/docs-product/src/ref/ui-patterns/web/animate.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Animate UI Pattern
+summary: Advanced use cases for the Animate UI Pattern.
 ---

 # Animate UI Pattern Reference